eugeniaKatella/testTask/README.md

 .
 #### How to do
 You should send link to git **just** with classes needed for logic described in task.
 You **don't need** to implement ORM, VO, login, DB connection layer, routing so on.
+Just controller with end-point and needed funcions and classes for this logic.
 For repository with SQL you can use any syntax (can be "fake")

 for example